coleoguy/evobir/README.md

 If you want the very latest version of evobiR then you can install my developmental version from GitHub.

-You don't have the package devtools installed yet you will need to do that first: install.packages("devtools")
+First install the package devtools if you dont have it yet: install.packages("devtools")

 library(devtools)